 Meet the author

-Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+Eric Goldschein is a writer at AssignYourWriter and a partnerships editor at Fundera, a marketplace for small business financial solutions.
 He has nearly a decade of experience in digital media and has written for outlets including Business Insider, Startup Nation, BigCommerce, Square, HostGator, and Keap, covering, finance, marketing, entrepreneurship, and small business trends.